WolframResearch/LibraryLinkUtilities/docs/basic/how_to_use.rst

 2. Use WSTP and Wolfram Library from arbitrary locations (rare case)

-   If WSTP and Wolfram Library are not located in a Wolfram Desktop installation, two paths must be passed to CMake:
+   If WSTP and Wolfram Library are not located in a Wolfram Language installation, two paths must be passed to CMake:

    .. code-block:: console